May 26, 2022

 But America is mostly done with the virus, even if the virus is not done with us.

 And that’s just with regard to the rate of infection.
-The extenuating circumstance—that a set of tenacious virus-related symptoms now commonly called long Covid might extend the performance longer than Cats ran on Broadway —has scientists and public health experts concerned about a slow-burning epidemic that lasts for years and touches most every corner of American society.
+The extenuating circumstance — that a set of tenacious virus-related symptoms now commonly called long Covid might extend the performance longer than Cats ran on Broadway —has scientists and public health experts concerned about a slow-burning epidemic that lasts for years and touches almost every corner of American society.

 “Researchers still don’t know who’s most at risk, or how long the condition might last; whether certain variants might cause it more frequently, or the extent to which vaccines might sweep it away,” writes Katherine Wu in the Atlantic.
 “We do not have a way to fully prevent it.
 We do not have a way to cure it.
 We don’t even have a way to really quantify it: There still isn’t consensus on how common long COVID actually is.
 Its danger feels both amorphous and unavoidable.”